The Book of Nora: Plot

 Nora returns home to find that her birds - who were released at the wedding carrying messages from the guests intended for their loved ones - have not returned to the farmhouse.
 She rides to the church to confront the nun, and accuses her of lying to the locals that the birds are transporting "messages of love" around the world.
 The nun claims that she is not deceiving anyone, but simply offering "a nicer story."
 While riding home, Nora finds that a goat released into the wilderness by the wedding guests has gotten entangled in a barbed-wire fence.
 Nora rescues the goat and brings it home with her as dawn begins to break.

 While feeding the goat, Nora sees Kevin arrive at her house in a taxi.
 Kevin angrily confesses that he has spent his vacation time over the last several years relentlessly searching for Nora in Australia, refusing to believe that she truly departed.
-He admits that his ruse of behaving like a stranger was simply an ill-fated attempt to erase the mistakes that led to the dissolution of their relationship.
+He admits that his ruse of behaving like a stranger was simply an ill-conceived attempt to erase the mistakes that led to the dissolution of their relationship.

 Nora invites Kevin inside for tea, where he tells her he is still the chief of police in Jarden, and that John and Laurie still live next door.
 Nora explains to Kevin that she did not back out of the experiment; rather, she was transported to an alternate reality populated by the departed 2 percent, and that in this world, it was the other 98 percent that had disappeared.
-Nora claims that she found her family living happily in this alternate world, which convinced her that she had no place being with them again.
+Nora claims that she found her family living happily in this alternate world (as they were unusually fortunate to have kept most of their family, contrasting Nora's unique misfortune), which convinced her that she had no place being with them again.
 She says she decided instead to track down the inventor of Eden and Bekker's machine and had him build a replica that returned her to her original reality.
 Nora says she longed to contact Kevin, but feared that he would not believe her.
 Kevin says that he does indeed believe her, as her mere presence before him attests to the truth of her story.
 The two join hands, happily reunited, while Nora's birds finally return home outside.